Frequently Asked Questions

 If I have attained my degree(s) abroad will I be eligible to apply to the medical school?

 If you have studied abroad you must complete at least one year of study in an approved college or university in the United States or Canada before applying to the School of Medicine.
 We strongly recommend that you complete at least the prerequisite coursework prior to making an application.
 Please keep in mind, though, that we do give preference in the selection process to applicants who have earned a bachelor’s degree.
 Students without a baccalaureate or advanced degree in the hard sciences from an institution in the United States or Canada are rarely accepted for admission.

 Can I request a waiver of any of the required premedical courses?

-In general, the answer is “no”.
-The Committee on Admissions expects all applicants to complete the prerequisite courses as listed in the School of Medicine catalog, including those courses with a required laboratory component.
+In general, the answer is "no".
+The Committee on Admissions expects all applicants to complete the prerequisite courses as listed in the School of Medicine Office of Admissions website, including those courses with a required laboratory component.
 Advance Placement credits are accepted but must be reflected on your official transcript(s).
-Occasionally, a substitution with a similar course may be allowed (e.g. an intensive writing course) if the applicant’s advisor sends the Committee on Admissions a letter stating that the course meets the college’s English requirement.
+Occasionally, a substitution with a similar course may be allowed (e.g. an intensive writing course) if the applicant's advisor sends the Committee on Admissions a letter stating that the course meets the college’s English requirement.
 However, such a substitution can be granted only at the discretion of the Committee on Admissions.
 Students are strongly advised to stick to the list of required courses as closely as is possible.

 Will the University of Maryland School of Medicine accept pre-medical coursework completed at a community college?